Rob Marris will put Wolverhampton first

 - A proud record of achievement for our City

 Rob Marris was elected as Labour’s Member of Parliament for Wolverhampton South West in the 2015 General Election and was appointed as a Shadow Treasury Minister 2015 - 2016.
+After the snap General Election was called in 2017 Rob decided to stand down as an MP.
 He is a well-known local figure, who has lived in Penn Fields for the last 30 years.
 Born and raised and educated in Wolverhampton South West, he is a solicitor and was MP here 2001 to 2010.
 Rob's record of public service speaks for itself:

 Backbencher of the Year: In 2008, MPs of all political parties chose Rob Marris to receive that year's coveted award of "Backbencher of the Year".
 The citation was for "rigorous and independent scrutiny of all front benchers".
 This shows that Rob has always been prepared to hold ministers to account without fear or favour.

 Hard-working for constituents: As an MP, Rob Marris dealt with over 24,000 issues at the request of individual constituents.